This post contains affiliate links. See my disclosure policy for more details.

 If the airline has open seating, choose a seat that is closest to the front of the plane so you can get off sooner when you land.
 Not having a roller bag will help tremendously.
 I often fly on Southwest and am usually able to snag a seat in one of the first 5 rows, even with a B31+ boarding position!
 When you don’t need overhead storage, you have a lot more options.

 Bring headphones.
 While it’s nice to have a friendly conversation with a stranger once in a while, sometimes I just want some peace and quiet.
 If you’ve ever sat next to someone who wanted to talk to you the entire flight, I think you’ll understand where I’m coming from.
 Some people can’t take a hint and will still keep talking, even if you are reading a book!
-I’ve found that if you pop in a pair of noise-canceling earbuds, it’s like having the plane all to yourself.
+I’ve found that if you pop in a pair of noise-canceling headphones, it’s like having the plane all to yourself.
 They will also drown out the guy behind you who doesn’t seem to know what an “inside voice” is and the crying baby at the back of the plane.

 Opt to fly out of smaller airports, if possible.
 They are less busy and lines are usually much shorter.
 For example, instead of LAX, use Burbank or Ontario, instead of San Francisco, use Oakland.